alphagov-mirror/govuk-frontend/docs/contributing/testing.md

 2. Select **Details**.
 3. Under **Build Failed**, select **The build**.
 4. Wait for the build log to appear.
-5. Use the information in the build log to find and fix your code.
+5. Use the information in the build log to find the problem and fix your code.